jfprgin/django_crm_aws/README.md

-# Simple DJango CRUD CRUD Application
+# Simple DJango CRUD CRM Application

 This is a simple Django CRUD (Create, Read, Update, Delete) application that demonstrates the basic functionalities of a web application using the Django framework.
 The application allows users to create, view, update, and delete records in a database.